PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 dotnet add package Google.Events.Protobuf
 ```

-Check your .csproj and see if it matches the following:
+Check your `consumer/consumer.csproj` and see if it matches the following:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">
   <PropertyGroup>